Heraldry Symbols & What They Mean

-The salamander signified a man of faith, and was also considered a sigh of good luck.
+The salamander signified a man of faith, and was also considered a sign of good luck.
 It is usually described as a dragon in flames of fire, and is sometimes represented this way, only without the wings.

 More frequently, though, the symbol simply indicates the shape of a lizard.
 The salamander is best known as the personal device of Francis I, King of France, to which origin the arms of the city of Paris can be traced.

-A satyr is compose of a demi-savage, or half of a man with a few inhuman characteristics such as large pointed ears, united with the hind-legs of a goat so that he walks upright on tow hooves.
+In heraldry, a satyr is compose of a demi-savage, or half of a man with a few inhuman characteristics such as large pointed ears, united with the hind-legs of a goat so that he walks upright on tow hooves.

 Satyrs are not found in coats of arms except for supporters and occasionally their heads are found used as charges.